CraigRisiAG/k6-typescript-framework/README.md

 ### **lib** folder

 This folder contains bespoke `types` and helper functions.
 It's highly recommended that you unit test your helper functions (e.g. with [Jest](https://jestjs.io/)).
-However I've not done that here, just to keep things simple.
+However, I've not done that here, just to keep things simple.

 #### The types folder